iredmail/mlmmjadmin/README.md

 api_auth_tokens = ['43a89b7aa34354089e629ed9f9be0b3b']
 ```

-You can add as many token as you want by different API clients.
+You can add as many token as you want for different API clients.

 * Choose a proper mailing list backend and add required parameters.